 Nestlé’s dark chocolate chips always melt really well and are already in morsel form, so there’s no need for me to be chopping up any chocolate bars beforehand or using a double boiler to melt my chocolate first.

-The cake itself is baked with a minimal amount of flour and softly whipped egg whites, which is what gives the cake its spongy texture.
-It’s then baked in a half sheet baking pan/jelly roll pan (like this) before it’s flipped out and rolled into a cylinder.
+The sponge cake itself is baked with a minimal amount of flour and softly whipped egg whites, which is what gives the cake its spongy texture.
+It’s then baked in a half sheet baking pan/jelly roll pan (like this one) before it’s flipped out and rolled into a cylinder.

 The trick to preventing cracks in a buche de noel cake is to roll the cake while it’s still slightly warm.
 Then when the buche de noel is completely cool, you unravel it, spread the whipped cream on top, then roll it back up.

-The cake is then covered in the dark chocolate mocha frosting using a rubber spatula rather than an offset spatula (like this one).
-Usually, cakes are frosted with offset spatulas to give the frosting that perfectly smooth appearance, but in this case, we want the bûche de nöel to look the opposite; slight ridges and bumps are welcome!
+The cake is then covered in the mocha frosting using a rubber spatula rather than an offset spatula.
+Usually, cakes are frosted with offset spatulas to give the frosting that perfectly smooth appearance, but in this case, we want the buche de noel to look the opposite; slight ridges and bumps are welcome!

 Then a final run down the cake with a fork gives the log its distinct ridges, and the garnishing of cranberries and rosemary give the cake its final dose of festivity.